Don’t make the rookie mistake of opening the wrong credit cards

 If you’ve been thinking about opening a credit card (or two, or three) to book an awesome trip, you’ve come to the right place!

 So, let’s say you live in Atlanta.
 Atlanta is a Delta hub.
 As a result, you’re most likely to fly Delta over other airlines.
-The current Amex Delta credit card offer of 60,000 Skymiles and no annual fee seems like a no-brainer, right?
+The current welcome offer on the Gold Delta SkyMiles credit card from Amex is 60,000 Skymiles after spending $2k and the annual fee is waived the first year.
+Seems like a no-brainer, right?
 Wrong!!!
 Well, at least not if you’re a beginner.

 The marketing of credit card products is impressive these days.
 I totally understand why people are tempted to apply for offers like this.
 It’s not that this is a bad offer.
 It’s just that there are other cards that you need to consider first.
 Prioritizing your credit card applications properly will set you up for more success!